Senexis/RedM-Native-Satchel/README.md

     -- Required: The amount of items for that specific item count = 1,

-    -- Required if missing item.catalog or Satchel.enableAutoCategorization is disabled
+    -- Required if missing item.catalog or Config.enableAutoCategorization is disabled
-    -- Optional if item.catalog is set and Satchel.enableAutoCategorization is enabled -- The category the item belongs to, see the category type category = "provisions",
+    -- Optional if item.catalog is set and Config.enableAutoCategorization is enabled -- The category the item belongs to, see the category type category = "provisions",